Danko-Lab/rtfbs_db/rtfbsdb/README.md

 8) Renaming expected field for the results returned by tfbs.enrichmentTest.

-9) Adding parameter gc.robust.rep, use.cluster, threshold.rype for tfbs.enrichmentTest.
+9) Adding parameter gc.robust.rep, use.cluster, threshold.type for tfbs.enrichmentTest.

-10) Adding parameter threshold.rype for tfbs.scanTFsite.
+10) Adding parameter threshold.type for tfbs.scanTFsite.

 11) Adding parameter enrichment.type and pv.threshold for tfbs.reportEnrichment